A legal philosophy built on honesty

 What Happens When You Get Arrested in Indianapolis?

-The Arrestee Processing Center (APC), is the place where all individuals arrested in Marion County go.
-The address is 752 East Market Street.
-It is directly across from Marion County Jail II (CCA).
-When police bring someone to APC, they will book them in through the Sherriff’s new system.
+When someone is arrested in Marion County, the police will book them in through the Sherriff’s new system.
 They will check for open warrants, holds, or other pending cases.
 Police arrest many people on warrants.
 In this case, the system shows the pending case.
 Officers then book the person with this information.

-If it is a new arrest and is a major felony, the system assigns the person an “MC” cause number.
-This type of cause number allows the judicial officer at the APC to conduct a hearing and make certain determinations.
+If it is a new probable cause arrest, the system assigns the person an “MC” cause number.
+This type of cause number allows the judicial officer to conduct a hearing and make certain determinations.
 Once the prosecutor files the charges, the “MC” case number changes.
-Odyssey, the court’s system generates a new case number for the charges.
+Odyssey, the court’s system, generates a new case number for the charges.

 What Happens After A Cause Number Is Generated For Your Case?

-Once your information has been attached to either a pending cause number or an “MC” cause number, you will go in front of either a judge, commissioner, or magistrate at the APC.
+Once your information has been attached to either a pending cause number or an “MC” cause number, you will go in front of either a judge, commissioner, or magistrate.
 This judge will review the information to see if there was probable cause for your arrest.
-If no probable cause is found, you will likely be released which can take between twelve and twenty-four hours.
+If no probable cause is found, you will be released on that cause which can take between twelve and twenty-four hours.
 If probable cause is found, the judge will then set a reasonable bond based on the information in the probable cause affidavit, your criminal history, and a bond matrix.
-After this brief initial hearing, you will be sent back into the holding cell at the APC and, eventually, be sent to the jail to await your first hearing in the court you are assigned.
+After this brief initial hearing, you will be sent back to the jail to await your first hearing in the court you are assigned, unless your bond is paid or it has been decided that you will be released on your own recognizance.

 Sometimes, the prosecutor will request seventy-two hours from the time of your hearing with the APC judge to conduct additional investigation and to file actual charges.
 The seventy-two hours does not include Saturdays, Sundays, or court holidays.
 These final charges will determine which Superior Court your case will be heard in.
 Keep in mind that the prosecutor can move to amend these charges by adding additional offenses throughout the pendency of your case.